hindermath/plc/README.md

 The compiler was written using the EBNF found on the PL/0 page of Wikipedia as of September 4, 2021.
 It is able to compile the three test programs found on that page.
 They can be found as `wiki.p`, `wiki2.p`, and `wiki3.p` in the `samples` directory.

+This is Hello World in PLC

+    !
+"Hello World!".
 ## Mutli-target
 The compiler takes PL/0 source code as input and generates C, C#, Basic, PL/0, CIL, or .NET assemblies as output.